topbitdu/unidom-product/ROADMAP.md

 ## v1.7.2
 1. Improve the Product Associating spec for the ``belongs_to :source, class_name: 'Unidom::Product::Product'`` macro, & the ``belongs_to :target, class_name: 'Unidom::Product::Product'`` macro

+## v1.7.3
+1. Improve the Product Associating spec for the source_is scope, & the target_is scope

 ## v2.0
 1. Remove the deprecated classes and methods